13 Tips for Brides to get the BEST WEDDING PHOTOS

 This is something I have slowly started seeing more of over the past few years.

 You will spend potentially years creating your perfect day, not to mention thousands of pounds.
-Surely you want your guests to be present & not watching it through the back of a phone?
+Surely you want your guests to be present & not watch it through the back of a phone?

 This can also help your photos.
 How?
 I imagine you ask!